Hemsted Park: Cricket ground

-The only recorded first-class cricket match on the ground was in 1843, when Kent County Cricket Club played an England side in a benefit match for Ned Wenman.
+The only recorded first-class cricket match on the ground was in 1843, when Kent County Cricket Club played an England team in a benefit match for Ned Wenman.
 Wenman was born in Benenden, worked as a wheelwright and was an amateur cricketer, being particularly noted as an excellent wicket-keeper.
 Wenman was about to retire from first-class cricket, although he later returned to the game and played until 1854.
 The match was hosted by the park owner Thomas Law Hodges who arranged a dinner after the match for "nearly 200 gentlemen".

 The match was the third match of the season between Kent and England.
 Kent won, scoring 199 runs in their two innings whilst England scored 100 runs.
 The occasion was described: